Ducati, BMW, Honda, Triumph and More

 Home Is Where the Dirt Is

 Even in the adventure bike world, there are varying degrees of dirt dedication.
 If you find yourself off the road more than on, the “adventure touring” category is where to look.
 These are the bikes you’ll see teams decking out for the Dakar Rally.
 But in stock trim, though these bikes are more than capable on asphalt, they prefer to be roosting all day, caked in dirt.

-According to KTM, the Adventure R is the “the world’s safest motorcycle” and “without doubt the twin-cylinder with the greatest off-road capability.”
-Not many would dispute those claims, and the Adventure R is a straight-up off-road superbike.
-The 148 horsepower 1190cc engine is never left wanting for power, even if you find yourself at 14,000 feet.
-And while dirt and gravel is where the Adventure R sings, with the advanced level of adjustable fuel mapping, traction control and suspension, it’s hard to find the KTM out of its element.
+According to KTM, the Super Adventure R is the “the world’s most advanced Travel Enduro chassis.”
+Not many would dispute that claim, and the Adventure R is a straight-up off-road superbike.
+The 148 horsepower 1,301cc engine is never left wanting for power, even if you find yourself at 14,000 feet.
+And while dirt and gravel are where the Super Adventure R sings, with the advanced level of adjustable fuel mapping, traction control and suspension, it’s hard to find the KTM out of its element.

 Rider Modes: Street, Sport, Rain, Off-Road

 Light weight, manageable power and rider-focused electronic systems make the Tiger 800 XCx Triumph’s best off-road handling bike ever.
 The 800cc inline-three 58 lb-ft of smooth, even torque via a ride-by-wire system is enough to keep things exciting on the pavement and predictable in the dirt.
 But one of the highlights of the Tiger is the defeat-able ABS.
 In Off-Road Mode, ABS to the rear wheel is switched off, allowing for better rotation, tighter turns and a little more fun under braking.
 Pound for pound, the Triumph Tiger 800 XCx is one of, if not the best middleweight adventure bike on the market.